jeremytammik/tbc/a/1971_unit_test.md

 ####<a name="12"></a> Pandemic Hand-Washing Blooper

-And, to finally close off for today, some notes on [the great pandemic hand-washing blooper](https://www.theatlantic.com/health/archive/2022/10/covid-pandemic-airborne-virus-transmission-hand-washing/671831):
+And, to finally end for today, some notes on [the great pandemic hand-washing blooper](https://www.theatlantic.com/health/archive/2022/10/covid-pandemic-airborne-virus-transmission-hand-washing/671831):
 Should you wash your hands?
 Yes.
 Does it matter for respiratory viruses?
 Not as much as we once thought...